buildkite/docs/pages/agent/v3/unclustered_tokens.md

 > _It is not be possible to create and work with unclustered agents for any new Buildkite organizations created after the official release of clusters on February 26, 2024._ Therefore, unclustered agent tokens are not relevant to these organizations.
 > Previously, agents only connected directly to Buildkite via a token which was created and managed by the processes described on this page.
 These tokens are now a deprecated feature of Buildkite, and are referred to as _unclustered agent tokens_.
 Unclustered agent tokens, however, are still available to customers who have not yet migrated their pipelines to a [cluster](/docs/clusters/overview).
 > _Agent tokens_ are now associated with clusters, and connect to Buildkite through a specific cluster within an organization.
 Learn more about how to manage agent tokens for clusters in [Agent tokens](/docs/agent/v3/tokens) and how to [move your unclustered agents across to a cluster](/docs/clusters/manage-clusters#move-unclustered-agents-to-a-cluster).
-> **It is not be possible to create and work with unclustered agents for any new Buildkite organizations created after the official release of clusters on February 26, 2024.** Therefore, unclustered agent tokens are not relevant to these organizations.

 Any Buildkite organization created before February 26, 2024 has an _Unclustered_ area for managing _unclustered agents_, accessible through _Agents_ (from the global navigation) > _Unclustered_ of the Buildkite interface, where an _unclustered agent_ refers to any agent that is not associated with a cluster.